mklarqvist/tachyon/README.md

 std::string my_input_file = "somefile.yon"; // Change me to an actual file that exists on your filesystem
 tachyon::TachyonReader reader;
-reader.getSettings().loadFormat("GL");
+reader.getSettings().loadInfo("SVLEN");
 reader.open(my_input_file);

 /**<
  * The `InfoContainer` class stores the data for each variant as
  * container[variant][data].
 Both `InfoContainer` and `FormatContainer`
  * supports variant-balancing of the classes.
 Balancing refers to filling
- * variant sites in the file with empty objects if no tdaargetta is present
+ * variant sites in the file with empty objects if no target data is present
  * at that site.
  */
 while(reader.get_next_block()){